bggrund/PasswordHints/README.md

 # PasswordHints
 Provides quick and easy password hint storage and retrieval

-This is one of my earliest WPF projects I developed while learning WPF
+This is one of my earliest WPF projects